RevantOrg/Revant/README.md

 ## Input data

 To set up a new project, create a new emtpy directory and put the following input files in a subdirectory called `input`.
-All input and intermediate files used by REVANT are currently human-readable text files: this is for debugging and might be dropped in the future.
+All input and intermediate files used by REVANT are currently human-readable text files: this is for debugging, and might be dropped in the future in the unlikely case IO is a bottleneck.

 * `LAshow.txt`: all pairwise alignments between the reads in a random subset that covers 1X of the genome.
 This is the output of the `LAshow` tool from DALIGNER.
 * `DBdump-lengths.txt`: length of each read.
 This is the output of the `DBdump -rh` tool from DAZZ_DB.